zsparal/api-documentation/source/connect/onboarding.rst

 Step 3: Configuring your customer's profiles
 --------------------------------------------

-As your customer continues onboarding at Mollie, they'll configure one or more website profiles.
+As your customer continues onboarding at Mollie, they will configure one or more website profiles.
 Profiles represent merchant storefronts, allowing for multiple trade names or markets within one account.
 Payment methods and transactions are always associated with specific profiles.

 We recommend managing profiles on your customer's behalf through :doc:`Profiles API </reference/v2/profiles-api/overview>` to optimize the onboarding process: